 Enter your application's name will default to the name entered when you started the create process, but you are able to override that value here.
 Think of this as the “ID” for your application.

-Enter your application's title will default to a ‘pretty printed’ version of your application name.
+Enter your application's title will default to a ‘pretty printed’ version of an application name.
 You can supply a different name here if you prefer.
 This will be the label used in your SMK applications title and browser title.

 Enter a short description for your application Allows you to enter a short description for your SMK application.